-Many factors contribute to fat loss even though the loss of fat is as simple as eating less.
+Many factors contribute to fat loss, even though the fat loss is as simple as eating less.
 Eating less is the simple part of the process, but how you eat less is the real question.
 The process is different for everyone, but there are common factors that apply to all of us.
 For example – eating less food and being more active causes fat loss for everyone.
-Many readers also read three of the best ways to fight hunger on a fat loss diet.

 Also, I discovered as long as I ate high-quality foods and used spices, my taste buds and satiety improved.
 Consequently, I used ginger, garlic, basil, olive oil, and salt to create poke bowls.
 Finally, I made the poke bowls with chopped up baby spinach, eggs, tomatoes, scallions, shrimp, salmon, and avocado.